Automattic/jetpack/readme.txt

 * Sync: record event when WordPress is updated on a Multisite network. #7137
 * Sync: record event when a site is exported. #7138
 * Sync: record sync error instead of just bailing when something blocks Sync. #7135
+* Sync: synchronize the number of posts per page setting. #7154
 * WordPress.com REST API: force secure API requests when getting request body. #7060
 * WordPress.com REST API: add new endpoint to invite new users. #7068, #7072, #7071